Groundbreaking Clauses in "The Lip" Contract

 Korean Industry Watches Closely After "Squid Game" Experience

-Hollywood stars Ben Affleck and Matt Damon have put the brakes on Netflix's solid "profit monopoly" structure.
+Hollywood stars Ben Affleck and Matt Damon have put the brakes on Netflix's solid "winner-takes-all" profit structure.

-According to The Hollywood Reporter on January 10 (Korean time), the production company "Artists Equity," founded by the two, enforced a new revenue-sharing model when selling the distribution rights for their new film "The Lip" to Netflix.
-They reached an agreement to provide bonuses based on box office performance not only to the lead actors and director, but also to the production crew and supporting actors.
+According to The Hollywood Reporter on January 10 (Korean time), the production company "Artists Equity," founded by the two, sold the distribution rights of their new film "The Lip" to Netflix, enforcing a new revenue-sharing model.
+They agreed to provide bonuses based on box office performance not only to the lead actors and director, but also to the crew and supporting actors.

-This is a decision that overturns Netflix's traditional "buy-out" practice.
-Typically, Netflix pays about 110% of the production costs upfront, but in return, it monopolizes the intellectual property (IP) and all subsequent box office revenue.
-As a result, even if a global hit is produced, the production team has not been able to earn additional profits.
+This is a reversal of Netflix's existing "buy-out" contract practice.
+Netflix has typically paid about 110% of the production cost upfront, but in return has monopolized intellectual property (IP) rights and all future box office revenue.
+As a result, even if a project became a global hit, the production team could not earn any additional profits.

 This contract carries significant implications for the Korean content industry as well.
-Despite the global success of works like "Squid Game," there have been ongoing criticisms that production companies and staff remain stuck with compensation at the level of subcontractors.
-Attention is now focused on whether this "change in distribution" that began in Hollywood will influence the adoption of standard contracts and revenue-sharing discussions in Korea.
+Despite global hits like "Squid Game," production companies and staff have continued to receive compensation at the level of subcontractors.
+Attention is now focused on whether this "change in distribution," which began in Hollywood, will influence the adoption of standard contracts and revenue-sharing discussions in Korea.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.